islonely/base36/README.md

-# Fast Implementation Base36 encoding/decoding
+# Implementation Base36 encoding/decoding
-Fast implementation of Base36 encoding and decoding in V.
+Implementation of Base36 encoding and decoding in V.

 Base algorithm is adapted from [mr-tron/base58](https://github.com/mr-tron/base58)